dwalend/Disentangle/README.md

 * The Floyd Warshall algorithm
 * Dijkstra's algorithm with a Fibonacci Heap
 * A limited version of Brandes' algorithm (fewest nodes only)
-* TODO a full version of Brandes' algorithm

 Peter Empen optimized scala-graph's internal representation in scala-graph to ensure these algorithms scaled at their theoretical limits up to 1024 nodes.